-RECOVERING RECEIVABLES FROM ANOTHER STATE
+COLLECTING FROM ANOTHER STATE 8293.3

-DEPARTMENT

-(Revised 03/12)
+AGENCY/DEPARTMENT

+(Revised 10/2020 and renumbered from 8776.8)

-Pursuant to GC section 11255, departments that provide services to another department may recover outstanding receivables by initiating a Transaction Request (TR) form (CA 504) with the State Controller's Office (SCO) to transfer funds from the debtor department.
-This option shall be used on a limited basis and only when the following conditions are met: (1) the invoice was not paid by the requested due date,(2) non-payment provisions are included in the interagency agreement between the departments, (3) the invoice has not been disputed, and (4) a 30-day notice has been provided to the debtor department that a transfer of funds will be initiated for nonpayment.
+Pursuant to Government Codesection 11255, an agency/department that provides services to another agency/department may recover outstanding receivables by initiating a Transaction Request (TR) form (CA 504) with the State Controller's Office (SCO) to transfer funds from the debtor department.
+This option shall be used on a limited basis and only when the following conditions are met:

+The invoice was not paid by the requested due date,

+Non-payment provisions are included in the interagency agreement between the agencies/departments,

+The invoice has not been disputed, and

+A 30-day notice has been provided to the debtor department that a transfer of funds will be initiated for nonpayment.

-Interagency Agreements
+Interagency Agreements Language

 Include the following when preparing interagency agreements: